 GeneCards Summary for TEK Gene

 TEK (TEK Tyrosine Kinase, Endothelial) is a Protein Coding gene.
-Diseases associated with TEK include venous malformations, multiple cutaneous and mucosal and intramuscular hemangioma.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include receptor activity and protein tyrosine kinase activity.
+Diseases associated with TEK include venous malformations, multiple cutaneous and mucosal and pyogenic granuloma.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STYK1.

 UniProtKB/Swiss-Prot for TEK Gene